saguileran/MD-SCPI/README.md

 ## Overview

-Evaluation of the unbinding kinetics of Mineralocorticoid (MR) receptor steroid agonist Cortisol (COL) and Aldosterone (AS4) ligands.
+Study and evaluation of the unbinding kinetics of Mineralocorticoid (MR and MR-S810L) receptor steroid agonist Cortisol (COL), Aldosterone (AS4), and Progesterone (STR) ligands using Molecular Dynamics (MD) and Monte Carlo (MC) simulations, LiGaMD and LiBELa softwares respectively.

 ## Objectives